+For European Union (EU) Member States the European Electronic Communications Code [4] in its Article 93 requires each EU Member State to make available a non-geographic number range for non-interpersonal communications services with a right of extraterritorial use within the EU.Body of European Regulators for Electronic Communications (BEREC) has the task to establish a database on the numbering resources with a right of extraterritorial use within the EU and to assist the EU Member States in gathering the information.

+Extraterritorial use of E.164 numbers has already been addressed in some CEPT countries in their national numbering policy in order to reduce uncertainty regarding applicable assignment criteria and conditions of use.
+Nevertheless, risks identified in ECC Report 194 including capacity exhaustion in existing numbering ranges, enforceability of specific legal requirements (e.g. lawful interception, number portability and emergency communications), complexity regarding applicable jurisdiction and, ultimately, consumer detriment may remain.

-The purpose of this ECC Recommendation is to promote a common approach to the extra-territorial use of E.164 numbers based on high-level principles while leaving sufficient discretion regarding the detailed regulation to the relevant authorities at the national level and the possibility of bilateral agreements between countries.
-This approach will ensure that regulators and service providers will be aware of the intended use of the numbers and that consumers will be aware of the benefits and limitations of purchasing and using services based on E.164 numbers of a different country.
+Therefore, the purpose of this ECC Recommendation is to promote a common approach to the extraterritorial use of E.164 numbers based on high-level principles on assignment and use while leaving sufficient discretion regarding the detailed regulation to the relevant authorities at the national level and the possibility of bilateral agreements between countries.
+This approach will ensure that regulators and providers will be aware of the intended use of the E.164 numbers and that end-users will be aware of the benefits and limitations of purchasing and using services based on E.164 numbers of a different country.

-ECC recommendation of (16)02 on EXTRA-TERRITORIAL USE OF E.164 NUMBERS
+ECC recommendation (16)02 of 28 april 2016 on EXTRATERRITORIAL USE OF E.164 NUMBERS

 “The European Conference of Postal and Telecommunications Administrations,